goadesign/goa.design/content/design/overview.md

 weight = 1
 +++

-The goa API Design Language is a DSL implemented in [Go](https://golang.org) that makes it possible to describe arbitrary microservice APIs.
+The Goa API Design Language is a DSL implemented in [Go](https://golang.org) that makes it possible to describe arbitrary microservice APIs.
 While the main focus is REST based HTTP APIs, the language is flexible enough to describe APIs that follow other methodologies as well.
 [Plugins](/extend/dsls) can extend the core DSL to allow describing other aspects of